tomchart/superm8/README.md

 ### Todo

--   ~comments on media detail page~
 -   discussion board on club page
--   ~user descriptions/bios and avatars~
 -   user ratings (average and display these per club)
--   ~sync user's watched with club watchlists (if all have seen, mark as watched across lists)~
--   ~implement daisyUI?~
 -   digital ocean droplet?
 -   SSL?
 -   how to deploy (docker, nginx in front?)